 - An identity check

 - A barred list check

 - An enhanced DBS check

 - A prohibition from teaching check

-- A check of professional qualifications, where required
+- · A check of professional qualifications, where required

 - A check to determine the individual's right to work in the UK

-- Additional checks for those who have lived or worked outside of the UK
+- · Additional checks for those who have lived or worked outside of the UK

 - Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.

-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-33. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2023.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
 All staff have received a copy of this policy.

-34. Key Contacts, Roles and Training Designated Safeguarding Lead and Headteacher Catherine Seagrave Relevant Training & Dates 8 th March 2023 Date of renewal March 2025 DSL and DHT Rosie Bolton Relevant Training & Dates 18 th January 2022 Date of renewal January 2024 Chair of Governors Lisa Gregoire Parker Relevant Training & Dates 2.9.22 Date of renewal 2.9.23 Safeguarding Governor Lisa Gregoire Parker Relevant Training & Dates 2.9.22 Date of renewal 2.9.23 Prevent Lead Catherine Seagrave Relevant Training & Dates 21/6/16 Hutton Police HQ NOS Certificate in the Prevent Duty 9/3/22 Date of renewal March 2023
+35. Key Contacts, Roles and Training Designated Safeguarding Lead and Headteacher Catherine Seagrave DSL Training 8 th March 2023 Date of renewal March 2025 DSL and DHT Rosie Bolton Relevant Training & Dates 18 th January 2022 Date of renewal January 2024 Chair of Governors Lisa Gregoire Parker Relevant Training & Dates 27.9.23 Date of renewal 27.9.24

-LCC School Safeguarding Officers Victoria Wallace & Mechelle Lewis 01772 531196 school.safeguarding@lancashire.gov.uk LCC MASH Education Officers Matt Chipchase & Jenny Ashton Jenny Ashton 01772 531643 jennifer.ashton@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officer Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am
+Safeguarding Governor Lisa Gregoire Parker Relevant Training & Dates 27.9.23 Date of renewal 27.9.24 Prevent Lead Catherine Seagrave Relevant Training & Dates 21/6/16 Hutton Police HQ NOS Certificate in the Prevent Duty 15.9.23 LCC School Safeguarding Officers Victoria Wallace, Mechelle Lewis and Sarah Holyhead Safeguarding Advice Line - 01772 531196 LCC MASH Education Officers Matt Chipchase & Martine Blokland Martine Blokland 01254 220914 Martine.blokland@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officers Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am